yanghengqiang/45/Game-Architecture.md

 ##### Eating foods
 ![](http://i.imgur.com/anwUrKV.png)

 If a player hits a food.
-Server will increases this player's mass and delete the eaten food.
+Server will increases this player's mass and deletes the eaten food.
 Spawn new foods.
 Everything will be done in the `users` and `foods` array from server side.
 Then, it will reply back to all players with two messages **serverUpdateAllPlayers** and **serverUpdateAllFoods**.

 ##### Eating each others
 ![](http://i.imgur.com/jdLOr9T.png)